So what are cookies?

 Some cookies focus on personalization and giving better user experience, for example when a user clicks “remember me” when logging in, a cookie will store username.
 Most cookies do not collect information that identifies you.
 They collect general information such as how a users arrived at the websites, or a user’s general location.

-What sort of cookies does the Rays of Empowerment use?
+What sort of cookies does Positive Change Academy use?

 Generally, our cookies perform up to four different functions: